hillarysmit/littlejohn/README.md

 ## What is it ##

-This is a python wrapper to exract informations abount user occupations on certain filesystems using [robinhood](https://github.com/cea-hpc/robinhood).
+This is a python wrapper to extract informations abount user occupations on certain filesystems using [robinhood](https://github.com/cea-hpc/robinhood).

 This software was developed in [San Raffaele Hospital](https://www.hsr.it/) -